Róger Guedes: Corinthians

 On 27 August 2021, Guedes signed with Brazilian club Corinthians, after rescinding with Shandong.
 Uniquely, he wore the number 123 jersey in his first season, because the number 23 (which he usually wears in honour of his son's birthday) was already taken by Fagner.
+A month later, on 26 September, he scored both goals in a 2–1 victory in the Paulista Derby against his former club Palmeiras.

 After that, Guedes wore the number 9 jersey for the most part of 2022 season, later changing his jersey to number 10 when Willian rescinded his contract with Corinthians.

 Al-Rayyan

 On 9 August 2023, Guedes signed with Qatar Stars League side Al-Rayyan.

 He scored his first goal for the club on his debut against Al Markhiya in a 1–0 away victory on 17 August 2023.
 A week later on 25 August, Guedes assisted Rodrigo’s goal in a 1–0 home victory against Qatar SC.
 In his first season with the club, he managed to get 19 goals and 5 assists.
 In the 24/25 season, He scored 21 goals in 22 appearances, Winning the Mansour Muftah award for being the top goal-scorer in the league.
 He also scored a penalty at the 2025 Amir Cup final in the 49th minute.